Skip to Content

 1. As a Marinade for Meat in recipes like Spicy Jamaican Jerk Chicken and Jamaican Curry Chicken.

-2. Toss the marinade on vegetables (like bell peppers, zucchini, or eggplant) before roasting or grilling.
+2. Toss the marinade with vegetables (such as bell peppers, zucchini, or eggplant) before roasting or grilling.

 3. Use jerk marinade as a basting sauce while grilling or baking to enhance the flavor.

-4. Mix a spoonful into cooked rice, pasta, or quinoa for a punch of flavor like this Creamy Jerk Chicken Jamaican Rasta Pasta.
+4. Mix a spoonful into cooked rice, pasta, or quinoa for a burst of flavor, like in this Creamy Jerk Chicken Jamaican Rasta Pasta.

 5. Spread a thin layer on pizza dough or use it as a condiment for sandwiches and wraps.